bluesky-social/atproto-website/content/blog/create-post.md

         password="$BLUESKY_APP_PASSWORD"
 ```

-With your session, you can create a post by sending a POST request to the `createRecord` endpoint.
+Now you can create a post by sending a POST request to the `createRecord` endpoint.

 ```sh
 http post https://bsky.social/xrpc/com.atproto.repo.createRecord \